 - Frequent waking

 Now that you're armed with this information, it's time to take charge of your sleep and get the rest you deserve!
 At Land of Sleep, we strive to provide our customers with comfortable, quality bedding needs to ensure they get the rest they need to get through their day.
-Family owned and providing years of top-notch customer service, visit our website and let us take you to the land of sleep!
+We are family-owned and have provided top-notch customer service for years and are ready to help you with all of your sleep needs.